 Unlike most Powers, Maw Lute's type of champions (Buskers) have nothing to do with her dungeons.

-The first room of the ruin dungeon contains a spell book.
+These adventures begin with someone waking up into a strange world without color.
+The room in which they wake is special.
+It contains a spell book.
 The spell book has only a few pages.
-Each page contains a spell that can be used only once and only in that dungeon.
+Each page contains a spell that can be used only once and only in that faded realm.
 (Some pages may be duplicates.)
 A spell book vanishes when the adventure ends, although some people later create reproductions to keep as memorabilia.

 The dungeon will have as many potential opponents as pages in the spell book.
 Each potential opponent will know one of the spells and can use it only once.
 Thus the adventurer and the dungeon's opponents have matching sets of special resources, but the adventurer has more flexibility about when to use these spells.

-The first room may also contain a carved face that speaks a riddle as the dungeon's first clue.
+The spell book may also contain riddle as the dungeon's first clue.

 Unless a group of adventurers holds hands and all willingly desire to explore the dungeon together, everyone who passes through one of Futhorc's special doorways enters his or her personal copy of the dungeon.

-In very rare circumstances, the person subjected to a grayscale adventure brings someone from the colorless world back with him or her to the normal world.
-This "rescued" person is often initially grateful for being elevated from a temporary and imaginary creation of the Voker's to a "real" person.
+In very rare circumstances, a person who adventures in a faded realm can bring someone from the colorless world to the normal world.
+This "rescued" person is often initially grateful for being elevated from a temporary and imaginary creation of Futhorc to a "real" person.
 However, these "Moorlost" never adapt to the world of color: they remain colorless, apathetic, and depressed.
 Most soon degenerate into lethargy or reckless behaviors.